syncthing/syncthing/ISSUE_TEMPLATE.md

+Do not report security issues in this bug tracker.
+Instead, contact security@syncthing.net directly - see https://syncthing.net/security.html for more information.

 If your issue is a support request ("How do I get my devices to connect?" or similar), please use the support forum at https://forum.syncthing.net/ where a large number of helpful people hang out.
 This issue tracker is for reporting bugs or feature requests directly to the developers.

 If your issue is a bug report, replace this boilerplate with a description of the problem, being sure to include at least: